Matthysyn History, Family Crest & Coats of Arms

 Early Notables of the Matthysyn family (pre 1700)

-in 1851.
-His...
-Another 70 words (5 lines of text) are included under the topic Early Matthysyn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Matthysyn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Matthysyn family to Ireland

 Some of the Matthysyn family moved to Ireland, but this topic is not covered in this excerpt.